 We started hiking on the 23rd March.
 Most days were hot (into the 30’s) but manageable.
 We were also lucky to have a few cooler days.
 The best time to hike is in spring or autumn although being post-winter, spring has the advantage that the vegetation is at its most lush.

-Where do you sleep each night on the Jordan Trail?
+Where do you sleep on the Jordan Trail?

 The daily guides on the Jordan Trail website suggest possible sleeping options.
 We took a tent and wild camped almost every night.
 You can wild camp almost anywhere except for in Dana reserve and Wadi Rum.
 Flash Flooding is a risk in some areas so it is good to use the suggested wild camp spots – they are usually flat and up high where flash flooding is less of a risk.